Brecknell Willis

-Brecknell Willis is a British company headquartered in Chard, Somerset, and brand-name of electrification equipment for railways, mostly pantographs and contact shoes.
+Brecknell Willis is a Wabtec company headquartered in Chard, Somerset, South West England and brand-name of electrification equipment for railways, mostly pantographs and contact shoes.

 History

 Henry Brecknell and Sons began operating in 1854.
 In 1894, it moved into electrification.
 Since 1938 it has been in Chard, when known as Brecknell, Willis & Co.
 Ltd.

+In 2023, site’s production facility was closed by Wabtec.
+The production was transferred to other Wabtec plants while the office in Chard will maintain its engineering, project management, and sales office.

 Products

 For the London Underground, it has supplied shoe gear and conductor rail systems, as well as pantographs to the rail industry.

 Pantographs

 Low height pantograph

 The Brecknell Willis Low Height pantograph is one of the four standard devices in use on British railway locomotives and multiple units and is a development of the standard Brecknell Willis High Speed pantograph.
 The Low Height pantograph is suitable for speeds up to 160 km/h.
 It has a small aerofoil mounted on the knuckle joint between the upper and lower arms.

 High reach pantograph

 Although it had been used on a few rapid transit systems and on a Blackpool tram, the first use of the high reach pantograph in the UK was the main lines was back in 1974 when a small number were fitted to some Class 309s based at Ilford EMU Depot.
 These continued to be used until around 1980 when they were all removed.